DakobedBard/dsi-spark/individual.md

   Note that the `Type` for `access_key` and `secret_key` is `env`.
 If you see something else in the Type column, or if you don't see the last four characters of the keys in the Value column, the keys are not configured correctly in your environment.

-  Now you're ready to load up and explore the data all while becoming more familiar with Spark.

-  ### 3.1: Loading Data from an S3 bucket

----

-**NOTE**: In order to load data from s3, we need to launch our spark session with the `--packages` options for interfacing with aws and hadoop.
-We've written the following bash scripts to do so.
+### 3.0.2 Launching a notebook / script with the required spark packages

+Authenticated AWS S3 access is not built in to spark, but it is available with the right packages.
+We've written the following bash scripts, `jupyspark.sh` and `spark_submit_script.sh`, launch spark with these packages.

 #### Launching a notebook